gdev219/ReactTemplate/README.md

 > **The goal for This Project is Simple to use**

-## Installation
+## Get started

-It requires yarn-berry(yarn3) to install nothing but just yarn to install dependancies.
+Clone this repository to your system.
+It requires Yarn Berry (Yarn 3) for installation, but you can simply use Yarn to install dependencies at the root level of the package with the following

 ```sh
 yarn